morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 - 2025-01-08 - Added TP-Link TXE50UH to mt7921au chipset section.
 - 2024-12-17 - checked and updated adapter links and prices.
 - 2024-11-10 - removed the Alfa AXML and AXM adapters due to ongoing issues related to Bluetooth.
+	     - 2025-03-15 - tests with Ubuntu 25.04, which uses kernel 6.14, show AXML and AXM
+	       operating normally again.
+Once additional testing is completed, the AXML and AXM may be returned to this list.
 - 2024-10-28 - added Edup EP-1673 (AXE3000) to mt7921au chipset section.
 - 2024-07-18 - added Panda PAU0F (AXE3000) to mt7921au chipset section.
 - 2024-07-10 - added Fenvi FU-AX1801D (AXE3000) to mt7921au chipset section.